awsdocs/aws-freertos-docs/doc_source/portingguide/porting-chart.md

-# Amazon FreeRTOS Porting Flowchart<a name="porting-chart"></a>
+# FreeRTOS Porting Flowchart<a name="porting-chart"></a>

-Use the flowchart below for visual aid as you port Amazon FreeRTOS to your device\.
+Use the flowchart below for visual aid as you port FreeRTOS to your device\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/portingguide/images/afr-porting.png)